stickto/widget/README.md

 and the following methods are injected to widget instance to improve its capabilities:

-- emitEvent: widget instance can call it to emit event, it need two parameters
+- emitEvent: widget instance can call it to emit event, two parameters are required:
   - name: event name
   - data: event data